grabanton/lighter/README.md

 ![image](images/cover.png)
+# Lighter
-# Lighter is a Houdini package for fast and flexible HDRI based lighting.
+Lighter is a Houdini package for fast and flexible HDRI based lighting.